-The non-climatic factors influencing rice production are presented in Table 4.
-Capital and a lack of incentives were observed by all rice farmers, pointing out that these non-climate factors really influenced rice production in the state.
-Capital is seen as a driving force in the acquisition of farm inputs and materials, and its absence could frustrate farmers overall crop production, leading to poor performances^[24].
-It is expected that the government and other relevant stakeholders in agriculture should from time to time support farmers with incentives to improve their rice production, but this has over the years been unprovided and ignored, thus negatively influencing crop production.
-The use of crude implements was indicated by 93% of rice farmers; crude implements create fatigue and slow down the production and productivity of rice farmers.
-It exhausts the energy and physical strength of the farmers, leaving them worn out, and this decreases their land output and yield^[26].
-Pests and diseases were observed by 94.3% of rice farmers.
-The incidence of pests and diseases frustrates the efforts of the farmers, rendering their crop production ineffective, thereby decreasing both yield, productivity, and income.
-Poor soil was indicated by 78.6% of the rice farmers; nowadays, farmers cultivate in variant soils that are unproductive and infertile, leading to a loss in rice production.
-Again, the high cost of inorganic fertilizers to support poor soils has further impoverished the soil, making it less productive^[3].
-Cultivation systems were observed by 72.9% of rice farmers.
-Farmers use farming cultivation systems that do not support high yield and land productivity; this includes continuous cropping, marginal cultivation, etc., which are known for decreased production and output.
-Illiteracy was indicated by 71.4% of rice farmers; nothing impedes farm production faster than the low educational attainment of the farmers.
-Lack of education breeds ignorance in the use and application of productive and high yielding cropping systems, methods, techniques, etc., thereby slowing down crop production^[27].
-The farmers inability to understand basic farming and production methods makes it difficult for them to increase farm production.
-The size of the land cultivated was observed by 67.1%; it is a general fact that the smaller the farm, the smaller the yield and farm output.
-Rural land holdings are characterized by small land holdings, which are inimical to increased crop production.
-Poor extension visits were attested to by 60% of rice farmers; poor visits by the extension agents hinder knowledge and innovation transfers to the farmers; that is, poor extension contacts lower farm yield and negatively affect farmers' performances^[28].
+The non-climatic factors influencing rice production is presented in Table 4.
+Capital and lack of incentives were observed by all rice farmers pointing that these non-climate factors really influenced rice production in the state.
+Capital is seen as driving force in the acquisition of farm inputs and materials and absence of it could frustrate farmers overall crop production leading to poor performances[24].
+It is expected that government and other relevant stakeholders in agriculture should from time to time support farmers with incentives to improve their rice production but this has over the years been un-provided and ignored thus negatively influencing crop production.
+The use of crude implements was indicated by 93% of rice farmers, crude implements creates fatigue and slows down the production and productivity of rice farmers.
+It exhausts the energy and physical strength of the farmers leaving them worn-out and this decreases their land output and yield[26].
+Pests and diseases was observed by 94.3% of rice farmers, the incidences of pests and diseases frustrates the efforts of the farmers rendering their crop production ineffectiveness, thereby decreasing both yield, productivity and income.
+Poor soil was indicated by 78.6% of the rice farmers, nowadays, farmers cultivates in variant soils that is unproductive and infertile leading to loss in rice production.
+Again the high cost of inorganic fertilizers to support poor soils has further impoverished the soils making it less productive [3].
+Cultivation systems was observed by 72.9% of rice farmers, farmers use farming cultivation systems that do not support high yield and land productivity, this includes continuous cropping, marginal cultivation, etc., which are known for decreased production and output.
+Illiteracy was indicated by 71.4% of rice farmers, nothing impede farm production faster than low educational attainment of the farmers.
+Lack of education breeds ignorance in the use and application of productive and high yielding cropping systems, methods, techniques, etc., thereby slowing down crop production[27].
+Inability of the farmers to understand basic farming and production methods makes it difficult for them to increase farm production.
+Size of land cultivated was observed by 67.1%, it is a general fact that the smaller the farm size, the smaller the yield and farm output.
+Rural land holdings are characterized by small land holdings which is inimical to increased crop production.
+Poor extension visits was attested by 60% of rice farmers, poor visits by the extension agents hinders knowledge and innovation transfers to the farmers, that is poor extension contacts lowers farm yield and negatively affects farmers' performances[28].